Pearl of Africa

 Another way to experience the white water is by solo kayak.
 Full-day packages include a training course, lunch, and guided trip through the raging rapids.
-Those seeking a quieter and more effortless experience can choose a tandem or sit-on-top kayak trip.
+Those seeking a quieter and more effortless experience can choose a tandem or sit-on-top kayak trip Safari tour.

 Some prefer to take in the sights and sounds of the river at a more leisurely pace.
-Sunset and half-day cruises can be arranged with or without drinks and snacks included.
+Jinja Sunset Safari tour and half-day cruises can be arranged with or without drinks and snacks included.
 A trip to the source of the Nile is another popular option.

 For those seeking a big motorized thrill on the Nile, an exhilarating 90 km/h speedboat trip over the rapids is definitely the preferred activityin Jinja.

-Quad biking along the beautiful banks of the Nile is a thrill you won't soon forget.
-Trips ranging from one to 3.5 hours including visits to local villages can be organized though reputable providers who also giving lessons on their practice circuit.
+Quad biking along the beautiful banks of the Jinja River Nile is a thrill you won't soon forget.
+Trips ranging from one to 3.5 hours including visits to local villages can be organized through reputable providers who also giving lessons on their practice circuit.

 We can arrange a range of guided tours including visits to the villages between Bujagali Falls and Jinja, which can finish with a boat ride to the source of the Nile River.
 More intense trips through Mabira Forest Reserve and tailor-made trips can also be organized.